Vaishnavi8507/WebKnot/Readme.md

 ## Description

-The Event Management Dashboard is a web application designed to help users manage events and attendees efficiently.
+The Event Management Dashboard is a web application designed to help users manage events, attendees and tracks the events efficiently.
 Users can view event statistics, track event completion progress, and manage attendee information.
 The application provides a user-friendly interface for managing events and attendees, making it easier to organize and oversee various events.

 ## Tech Stack